-So, A water pump is a vital part to all liquid cooled engines in operation today.
-Because, It ensures the coolant keeps moving through the engine block; hoses and radiator, and maintains an optimum operating temperature.
+So, A water pump is a vital part to all; liquid cooled engines in operation today.
+Because, It ensures the coolant keeps moving through the engine block; hoses and radiator.
+As a result, maintains an optimum operating temperature.
 Furthermore, a serpentine belt usually drives the pump.

-Finally, A vehicle’s water pump uses impeller blades and centrifugal force to move the cooled coolant into the vehicle’s engine.
-Even more, the water jacket that sits around the engine’s cylinders, which is where the combustion processes take place.
+Finally, A vehicle’s pump uses impeller blades, and centrifugal force to move the cooled coolant into the vehicle’s engine.
+Even more, the water jacket that sits around the engine’s cylinders; which is where the combustion processes take place.

-Once the coolant has flowed around the engine, it is taken by hoses to the radiator; usually at the front of the vehicle; where the coolant is cooled, by the movement of air over the radiator cooling fins.
-It then exits the radiator and flows back into the water pump, where the process starts over.
+Once the coolant has flowed around the engine; it is taken by hoses to the radiator; usually at the front of the vehicle; where the coolant is cooled, by the movement of air over the radiator cooling fins.
+It then exits the radiator and flows back into the pump; where the process starts over.

 A Water pump can suffer from a few problems:

 So, A grinding noise from the pump indicates worn bearings.
 These can sometimes be replaced; but it’s easier to get a new pump.

 Consequently, A coolant leak from the pump could be a sign that the shaft seal; or the gasket that sits between the pump and the engine has failed.
 So, If it’s the shaft seal; the entire pump will need to be replaced.
 But, if it’s the gasket the pump can be removed; a new gasket fitted and the original pump replaced.